Dreaming381/Latios-Framework-Documentation/Core/ISystem Support.md

 These exist via the interfaces `ISystemNewScene` and `ISystemShouldUpdate`.
 A struct implementing these should also implement `ISystem`.
 Currently these functions do not support Burst compilation.
+They require the system belong to a `LatiosWorld`.

 ## Fluent Queries

 Fluent query API can be accessed via the `SystemState.Fluent()` extension method.
+Fluent queries work in any ECS world.

 ## Latios World